-Thomas J. Madden, age 52, has served as Executive Vice President, Chief Financial and Accounting Officer of the Company since its inception in 1999.
+Thomas J. Madden, age 54, has served as Executive Vice President, Chief Financial and Accounting Officer of the Company since its inception in 1999.
 Mr. Madden previously served as Chief Financial Officer of Daisytek International Corporation ("Daisytek"), former parent corporation of the Company, from 1997 to 2000, as Vice President - Finance, Treasurer and as Chief Accounting Officer of Daisytek from 1994 to 2000 and as Controller of Daisytek from 1992 to 1994.
 From 1983 to 1992, Mr. Madden served in various capacities with Arthur Andersen & Co., S.C., including financial consulting and audit manager.

-Cynthia D. Almond, age 46, has served as Executive Vice President - Client Services of the Company since March 2011 and as Secretary of the Company since 2007 and is responsible for sales and marketing, implementation and program management activities.
+Cynthia D. Almond, age 48, has served as Chief Client Officer of the Company since March 2015, Executive Vice President since 2011 and as Secretary of the Company since 2007.
+Ms. Almond is responsible for developing and implementing a comprehensive view of our clients in order to ensure their needs are met daily, including leading the development of client engagement processes, implementation of global enterprise solutions, product management and marketing.
 From 2001 to 2011, Ms. Almond served as Vice President - Client Services.
 From 1999 to 2001, Ms. Almond served as Director of Account Management.
 From 1991 to 1999, Ms. Almond served in various marketing, product management and sales capacities for Daisytek.